jueberschlag/Simply-Mobile/README.md

 #################################
- MN Mobile Development Framework
+ Simply Mobile -  Mobile Development Framework
 #################################

 # Introduction

 Our mobile development framework relies on Appcelerator technology to allow you to develop an iPhone / Android native mobile application quickly and easily without writting any code.
-All you have to provide is a configuration file containing informations about your app such as the url from where to fetch data (if you want to have data-binding), the different windows of your application and interactions between windows.
+All you have to provide is a configuration file containing information about your app such as the url from where to fetch data (if you want to have data-binding), the different windows of your application and interactions between windows.
 Currently the part that generate the code for a module which can be included in an existing Appcelerator project is in beta-version and almost ready for a release.
 The part that generate the whole application is in alpha version for the moment.